umbraco/Umbraco.UI/packages/uui-css/README.md

 - **custom-properties.css** — use this if you like to include our custom properties in your project.
 - **uui-font.css** — use this if you like to import our font in your project.
 You must set the `uui-font` class on your root element.
 - **uui-text.css** — use this if you like to declare styles for typography for tags such as h1, h2.
 You must set the `uui-text` class on your root element.
-And if you wan't to use the styling inside a Shadow dom, that will have to have the `uui-text` class as well.
+And if you want to use the styling inside a Shadow dom, that will have to have the `uui-text` class as well.

 Bundle: